Ngk03/DIR-Dist-Loss/README.md

-# Dist Loss: Enhancing Regression in Few-Shot Regions through Distribution Distance Constraint
+# Dist Loss: Enhancing Regression in Few-Shot Region through Distribution Distance Constraint

 This repository contains the code for the paper: